 Log back into your FAFSA and look for the “Link to IRS” button in the income section of the form.
-If you are eligible to use the IRS Data Retrieval Process, your FAFSA will be automatically updated using the values from the official IRS records for 2012.
-Do not make any changes to the 2012 income information on your FAFSA after you have used the IRS Data Retrieval tool.
-That would invalidate the process and require you to submit a copy of your IRS transcript, which will delay the processing of your financial aid application.
+If you are eligible to use the IRS Data Retrieval Process, your FAFSA will be automatically updated using the values from the official IRS records for 2015.
+Do not make any changes to the 2015 income information on your FAFSA after you have used the tool.
+That would invalidate the process and require you to submit a copy of your IRS tax return transcript, which will delay the processing of your financial aid application.
+Keep in mind that you will not be able to complete data retrieval until 2 weeks after filing your taxes electronically.

 - Click “Make FAFSA Corrections.”